cardinsou/Ubuntu-hardening/README.md

 - Set password that match the enforced password policies
 - Configure OTP
 - Set that the user must change password at next logon

+## Troubleshooting and modification

+- **I need to unlock inbound connection on other port**

+    ```
+    sudo ufw allow <port>
+    ```

+    For other config you can read [this](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-firewall-with-ufw-on-ubuntu-22-04) tutorial

+- **OTP code doesn't work**

+    Verify that date and time on your mobile phone and server are aligned.
+Google OTP pam library is configured to accept three code, the code generated in the time period, one in the past and one in the future.
+So you can have only one minute skew between the mobile and the server.